Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 Add corn to the veggies and gently combine.

-Step Four: Juice lemon and Add Seasonings
+Step Four: Add the Lemon Juice and Seasonings

 Juice the lemon into the bowl of vegetables.
 Add cumin, salt, and pepper.
 Combine well.